 Plan your NSX Edge IPv4 or IPv6 IP addressing scheme.

-The same NTP server must be configured on all NSX Edge servers in an Edge cluster.
+The same NTP server must be configured on all NSX Edge VMs or Bare Metal Edges in an Edge cluster.

 NSX Edge Installation Scenarios